 AI and ML can only exist on top of a foundation built on solid data and analytics

-Succeeding in AI Requires Being Good at Data Engineering & Analytics
+Succeeding in Enterprise AI Strategy Requires Strength in Data Engineering and Analytics

-First and foremost: if you aren’t good at data engineering, and business analytics, you won’t be good at ML/AI.
-In my experience, management teams often assume they can leapfrog best practices for basic data analytics by directly adopting advanced technologies such as ML/AI.
+First and foremost: if you aren’t good at data engineering and business analytics, you won’t be good at AI/ML.
+In my experience, management teams often assume they can leapfrog best practices for basic data analytics by directly adopting advanced ML/AI technologies.

-Heed these words: Companies who rush into artificial intelligence before mastering the fundamentals will end up paralyzed.
-Not only do you need to be good at data engineering and business analytics, you also need to embrace advanced automation.
-Lack of automation means people manually use the ‘bug-entry device’ (a.k.a. the keyboard) to process pipelines, do ETL, move data, and create downstream assets which does not scale.
-All of these activities can and should be automated to avoid the very real outcome epitomized by the infamous AI phrase “garbage in, garbage out”.
+Heed these words: Companies who rush into AI before mastering the fundamentals will end up paralyzed.
+Not only do you need to be good at data engineering and business analytics, but you also need to embrace advanced automation.
+Lack of automation means people manually use the ‘bug-entry device’ (a.k.a. the keyboard) to process pipelines, do ETL, move data, and create downstream assets which cannot scale.
+All of these activities can and should be automated to avoid outcomes epitomized by the infamous AI phrase: “Garbage in, garbage out.”

 Do Not Undervalue Data

-Lesson?
-Get the right data, focus and understand how to use it.
-This could be the difference between becoming the next Google or going out of business like Altavista.
 Remember, you don’t necessarily need to know WHY that data is important right now.
 Have you got data that is proprietary or impossible for your competitors to gather?
-Comb over that and figure out how it relates.
+Comb over that and figure out how it’s relevant first.

 How to Manifest the OODA Loop